sesh/bm2/README.md

 - Takes a HTML-first approach with no Javascript
 - Gets an A+ on [Security Headers][headers] and the [SSL Labs Report][ssl] (June 2023)
 - Commits are GPG signed and (mostly) use [Conventional Commits][conventional-commits]
+- Logins require TOTP as a second factor (an extension to my authuser model I'm experimenting with)

   [six-things]: https://brntn.me/blog/six-things-i-do-every-time-i-start-a-django-project/